KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

  .. figure:: media/image034.png

-   Scatter chart - defining series and categories
+   Scatter chart - Defining series and categories

 Below an example of a *Scatter chart*.